darkalchemy/Pu-239/README.md

 PHP 7.0+ is required, PHP 7.1 recommended.

+This code explicitly sets the php default timezone to 'UTC', it is recommended that you set the servers timezone to 'UTC' or change it in the code.
+The timezones must match.
+After changing the servers timezone, you must restart mysql.

 This is still a WIP and a few pages may not be functional in there current location.

 Do not use the xbt install, as it's update has not been started and is, therefore broken.